The Ingredients of an Engineer

 Nima’s passion for science grew.
 Her parents encouraged her to be inquisitive.
 “I was always aware the world was a much bigger place than what I saw in front of me,” she explains.
 Her parents stressed education, community service, compassion, and kindness as defining values.

 This combination led to Nima’s passion for creating helpful solutions.
 She became “queen of the science fair” through primary school, creating seismographs, studying nanotechnology, and learning about oil and gas.
 She created projects that solved real-world problems.
 This passion led her to earn her bachelor of science degree in chemical engineering from the University of Calgary’s Schulich School of Engineering.
-She graduated earlier this year.

-The Future—A Manipulated Variable
+The Future—A Successful Variable

 If raising an engineer who wanted to make the world a better place was a scientific experiment, when evaluating the conclusion, Nima Macci may just be the optimal result.